RMIT-COSC1127-1125-AI/AI20-DOC/FAQ-PACMAN.md

 We will not fix any submission and it is your responsability to do it correctly.

 However, the nice thing about git-based projects/assessments is that we can rely on commits.
 If you have submitted your tag incorrectly (did not tag it at all, tagged with different name or different capital letters), then please fix your submission by tagging the specific commit you want me to mark.
 I will use the timestamp of the commit itself, not of when it was tagged.
 This means that if the commit was done before the deadline, then all good!!
 Isn't this cool?

+## Project specification says "You should code your implantation only at the locations ...." .
+Does this mean that we can't create our custom classes outside the provided functions?

+Yes, you can create some help functions or classes, but **always** in the allowed files.
+Any other change in any other file will be totally ignored.

+If you want to create custom classes and functions, you can also nest them inside the location where you read `***YOUR CODE HERE***`.
+See [this link](https://www.datacamp.com/community/tutorials/inner-classes-python) and [this link](https://www.programiz.com/python-programming/closure#:~:text=A%20function%20defined%20inside%20another,in%20order%20to%20modify%20them) for more info.

 ## How do I zip files in folder X without including the folder X itself?